MassSave Heat Pump Rebates: Massachusetts' Best Path to Electrification

 The Mandatory Pre-Approval Requirement

-This is the rule that catches the most homeowners off guard.
-MassSave heat pump rebates require pre-approval before installation begins.
-There is no retroactive pathway.
-If your contractor starts work before pre-approval is granted, the rebate is forfeited entirely, even if every other requirement is met.
+This is the rule that catches the most homeowners off guard, and it deserves its own section because the consequences of getting it wrong are total.
+MassSave heat pump rebates require written pre-approval before installation begins.
+There is no retroactive pathway, no exception for good-faith mistakes, and no process for arguing your way back in after the fact.
+If your contractor starts work before pre-approval is granted, the rebate is forfeited entirely — even if every other requirement is met, even if the equipment is on the qualified list, and even if you have a signed quote from a network contractor.

 Critical timing rule: Do not sign an installation contract until you have received written pre-approval confirming your reservation amount.
 Verbal assurances from contractors are not binding on the utility.
 Pre-approval typically takes 5 to 15 business days but can extend longer during peak season.

-The pre-approval process exists because MassSave manages a fixed annual rebate budget per utility.
-Pre-approval reserves your portion of that budget so the utility can guarantee payment when the project completes.
-It also allows the utility to verify equipment specifications match the rebate-qualified product list.
+The pre-approval process exists because MassSave manages a fixed annual rebate budget per utility, and pre-approval is the mechanism that reserves your portion of that budget so the utility can guarantee payment when the project completes.
+It also allows the utility to verify that equipment specifications match the qualified product list and that the proposed project meets whole-home-rebate requirements.
+Be aware that during peak season — March through May and September through November — review queues lengthen and pre-approval can stretch to three or four weeks.

 How Pre-Approval Actually Works